2022 at University College Birmingham

 If someone I live with has symptoms or has tested positive, do I have to self-isolate?

-If someone I have been in close contact with tests positive, do I need to self-isolate?
+If someone I have been in close contact with has symptoms or tests positive, do I need to self-isolate?

 How is University College Birmingham currently affected by restrictions due to the pandemic?

-University College Birmingham has been making extensive preparations for the new 2021/22 academic year, with the vast majority of our courses returning to mostly face-to-face teaching, though some safety measures and guidance will remain in place on campus.
-However, having developed our online resources substantially during the pandemic, some use of digital platforms is also likely to continue.
+University College Birmingham has undertaken extensive work to ensure our campus remains safe throughout the 2021/22 academic year, with the vast majority of our courses offering mostly face-to-face teaching, though some safety measures and guidance will remain in place on campus.
+However, having developed our online resources substantially during the pandemic, some use of digital platforms is also likely to continue where this is in the best interest of our students.
 In addition, we have prepared detailed contingency plans should there be any change in circumstances or reintroduction of restrictions.
 For more information, please visit our page on Teaching in the 2021/22 academic year.

-Further specific information about our services and facilities in the new academic year can be found in the relevant sections further down this page.
+Further specific information about the current availability of our services and facilities can be found in the relevant sections further down this page.

 What if I am classed as ‘Extremely Clinically Vulnerable’?